 5 Eye Cream Dupes For Bright Eyes On A Budget

-To know whether to spend or save on an eye cream you need to know their basic purpose.
-The skin around our eye is the most delicate on the body and yet it never catches a break – we blink over 10,000 times a day – so it needs to be constantly hydrated and nourished.
-A good eye cream will moisturize and replenish the undereye, keeping your skin soft and supple, and in some cases it can even strengthen the skin here.
-Eye creams with caffeine can reduce morning puffiness, vitamin C rich formulas will brighten, while those with retinol boost skin renewal and reduce the appearance of fine lines.
-As soon as you hit your twenties you should incorporate an eye cream into your regime, and at this point, a drugstore dupe would be more than sufficient.
-By using one twice daily, it could even prevent you from needing to splurge later on down the line.
+To know whether to spend or save on an eye cream, you need to know its basic purpose.
+The skin around our eye is the most delicate on the body, and yet it never catches a break – we blink over 10,000 times a day – so it needs to be constantly hydrated and nourished.
+A good eye cream will moisturize and replenish the undereye, keeping your skin soft and supple, and in some cases, it can even strengthen the skin here.
+Eye creams with caffeine can reduce morning puffiness, vitamin C-rich formulas will brighten, while those with retinol boost skin renewal and soften the appearance of fine lines.
+As soon as you hit your twenties, you should incorporate an eye cream into your regimen, and at this point, a drugstore dupe would be more than sufficient.
+Using one twice daily could even prevent you from needing to splurge later on down the line.

 What to Look For In An Eye Cream

-The key thing to look for – in all eye creams – are rejuvenating ingredients that are full of antioxidants like vitamin C, A, and E, green tea, and caffeine, which help fight free radicals that cause premature aging.
-Peptides are another great (although more expensive) ingredient to look for as they stimulate collagen production, reducing the appearance of fine lines and wrinkles.
+The key thing to look for – in all eye creams – are rejuvenating ingredients that are full of antioxidants like vitamin C, A, and E, green tea, and caffeine, which help fight free radicals.
+Peptides are another great (although more expensive) ingredient to look for as they stimulate collagen production, smoothing the appearance of fine lines and wrinkles.
 Luxury eye creams generally pack more active ingredients, but often the base ingredients are very similar.
 Here are our five favorite drugstore dupes and their designer counterparts to help you decide whether you want to save or splurge:

 1. The Eye Roller Dupe:

-These roll-on eye creams will gently massage your undereye, stimulating blood flow and lymphatic drainage, reducing any inflammation.
-They both deposit a cooling, gel-like formula that’ll awaken and brighten your undereye, but the Elizabeth Arden eye roller also contains Thiotane and Syn-Coll, which will boost the production of collagen and help fight premature aging.
+These roll-on eye creams will gently massage your undereye, stimulating blood flow and lymphatic drainage and soothing any inflammation.
+They both deposit a cooling, gel-like formula that’ll awaken and brighten your undereye, but the Elizabeth Arden eye roller also contains Thiotane and Syn-Coll, which will boost the production of collagen and help keep premature fine lines at bay.
 We like to keep them in our fridge overnight for a refreshing lift in the morning – it’ll save even the sleepiest eyes.

 2. The Nourishing Dupe:

-Both of these eye creams have a very rich formula made from shea butter making them ideal for dry skin.
+Both of these eye creams have a very rich formula made from shea butter, making them ideal for dry skin.
 They both also contain essential oils that are full of antioxidants to replenish and brighten your undereye.
 You do get more product in the Kiehl’s eye cream and a higher percentage of shea butter, plus it contains avocado oil, which is one the most nourishing natural ingredients out there.
-However, if you suffer from inflammation, the e.l.f cream could be better suited to you as it contains cucumber extract.
+However, if you’re concerned about inflammation, the e.l.f cream could be better suited to you as it contains cucumber extract.

 3. The Hydrating Dupe: